Frequently Asked Questions

 Do I need to stay in the arena while my child is on the ice?

-Changing rooms are unavailable this year.
-We encourage bringing your child dressed up.
+Changing rooms are available this year.
 But you can use lower benches inside the arena to put the skates on.

 Parents are not allowed to initiate communication with children and coaches during the program.
 Club administrators will bring child outside of ice area and call you, if your assistance is needed.